-MEETING OF THE PUBLIC TRUST BOARD - Thursday 4 th July 2019 Chair's Report AGENDA ITEM: 7 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve 🗆 Discuss 🗆 Inform  Ass sure 🗆 Executive Summary The report contains information that the Chair wants to bring to the Board's attention and includes a summary of the meetings attended and activity undertaken by the chair since the last Board meeting.
-In keeping with the Trust's refocusing on core fundamentals, this report has been restructured to fit with the organisational priority objectives for the coming year.
-With regard to the priorities 3 and 4, I am continuing my programme of engagement with colleagues and stakeholders to communicate our organisational focus as well as gather perspectives and triangulate Recommendation information to contribute to Board assurance.
-Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 4 th July 2019 Chair's Report AGENDA ITEM: 7 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve □ Discuss □ Inform ⊠ Ass ure □ The report contains information that the Chair wants to bring Board's attention and includes a summary of the meetings attention activity undertaken by the chair since the last Board meeting.
+In keeping with the Trust's refocusing on core fundamentals, the has been restructured to fit with the organisational priority object the coming year.
+With regard to the priorities 3 and 4, I am continuing my programing engagement with colleagues and stakeholders to communicational focus as well as gather perspectives and triinformation to contribute to Board assurance. e meetings attended and ard meeting. fundamentals, this report ers to communicate our Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
 Resource implications There are no resource implications associated with this report.
-Diversity implications with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hor ne 🖂 Partners ⊠ Resources ⊠ Value colle agues ⊠
+Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at hon ne 🗵 Partners ⊠ Value collea agues 🗵 Resources ⊠